 - Do you know of any further examples, apart from those mentioned in the issues report (.uk registry and .se registry), of electronic authentication methods?
-If so, what are they and who offers them?
+If so, what

 Issue III - Whether the policy should incorporate provisions for handling "partial bulk transfers" between registrars - that is, transfers involving a number of names but not the entire group of names held by the losing registrar.